eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 eksctl scale nodegroup --cluster=cluster-1 --nodes=5 ng-a345f4e1
 ```

-If the desired number of nodes is greater than the current maximum set on the ASG then the maximum value will be increased to match the number of requested nodes.
-And likewise for the minimum.
+If the desired number of nodes is `NOT` within the range of current minimum and current maximum nodes, one specific error will be shown.
+Kindly note that these values can also be passed with flags `--nodes-min` and `--nodes-max` respectively.

 Scaling a nodegroup works by modifying the nodegroup CloudFormation stack via a ChangeSet.